[Fix] The application was unable to start correctly (0xc0000005)

 bcdedit.exe /set {current} nx AlwaysOff

-4. Once the command has been executed, run the application that you want to and check to see if the error message still persists.
+4. Once the command has been executed, run the application you want to use and check to see if the error message still persists.

-In some situations, the executable that you want to run on the computer might actually be blocked by the Firewall and it would not be able to make contact with its servers this way.
-Therefore, we will have to allow the executable in our Firewall for both public and private networks which should get it working if the Firewall is preventing it.
+In some situations, the executable that you want to run on the computer might actually be blocked by the firewall, preventing it from making contact with its servers.
+Therefore, we will need to allow the executable through our firewall for both public and private networks, which should resolve the issue if the firewall is indeed the cause.

-In addition to that, sometimes the Windows Defender might prevent the application from running on your computer because its local files might be suspicious and not properly signed.
-This can be due to a false alarm as well so we will be disabling the Windows Defender for the application as well by adding an exclusion.
-In order to do that:
+In addition to that, sometimes Windows Defender may prevent the application from running on your computer because its local files may be suspicious and not properly signed.
+This could be due to a false alarm as well, so we will be disabling Windows Defender for the application by adding an exclusion.
+To do that, follow these steps:

-2. Type in “Control Panel” and press “Enter” to launch the classical control panel interface.
+2. Type “Control Panel” and press “Enter” to launch the classic control panel interface.

 Accessing the Classic Control Panel interface

-4. Select the “Allow an app or feature through the Firewall” button on the left pane and then click on the “Change Settings” button and accept the prompt.
+4. Select the “Allow an app or feature through the Firewall” button in the left pane, then click on the “Change Settings” button, and accept the prompt.

 Click on Allow an app or feature through Windows Defender Firewall